denniskroner/Slot-Machine/README.md

 Appendix: Sample runs

 ========== SLOT MACHINE ========= <br>
 Minimum bet is 2.
-Type 'N' to exit. you have 10.00
+Type 'N' to exit. <br>
+you have 10.00 <br>
-How much do you bet: 6
+How much do you bet: 6 <br>
-You Score 9.0 - you have 13.00
+You Score 9.0 - you have 13.00 <br>
-How much do you bet: 10
+How much do you bet: 10 <br>
-You Score 15.0 - you have 18.00
+You Score 15.0 - you have 18.00 <br>

 ========== SLOT MACHINE ========= <br>
 Minimum bet is 2.
-Type 'N' to exit. you have 10.00
+Type 'N' to exit. you have 10.00 <br>
-How much do you bet: 4
+How much do you bet: 4 <br>
-You Score 0 - you have 6.00
+You Score 0 - you have 6.00 <br>
-How much do you bet: 6
+How much do you bet: 6 <br>
-You Score 9.0 - you have 9.00
+You Score 9.0 - you have 9.00 <br>
-How much do you bet: 9
+How much do you bet: 9 <br>
-You Score 13.5 - you have 13.50
+You Score 13.5 - you have 13.50 <br>
-How much do you bet: 13
+How much do you bet: 13 <br>
 You Score 0 - Thank you for playing.
-You are leaving with 0.50.
+You are leaving with 0.50. <br>